Kisumu–Kakamega–Webuye–Kitale Road

 The Kisumu–Kakamega–Webuye–Kitale Road, is a rural road in Kenya.
 The road links Kisumu, in Kisumu County, to the towns of Kakamega, in Kakamega County, Webuye in Bungoma County, and Kitale in Trans-Nzoia County.

 Location

 The road starts at Kisumu, on the northeastern shores of Lake Victoria.
 It takes a general northerly direction through Kakamega and Webuye, to end at Kitale, on the Suam–Endebess–Kitale–Eldoret Road, a total distance of about 160 km.
 The coordinates of the road, south of Kakamega are:0°15'08.0"N, 34°45'01.0"E (Latitude:0°15'08.0"N; Longitude:34°45'01.0"E).

 Overview

 This road is part of an important road corridor that links the four counties that it passes through, to markets in Uganda and South Sudan.
-The od also connects to Tanzania via the Isebania–Kisii–Ahero Road.
+The road also connects to Tanzania via the Isebania–Kisii–Ahero Road.
 The road is divided into three sections, namely (a) Kisumu–Kakamega (b) Kakamega–Webuye and (c) Webuye–Kitale.
 The road is designated as a Class A road, and is under the jurisdiction of Kenya National Highway Authority.